trendmicro-frontend/tonic-ui/packages/codemod/README.md

 # @tonic-ui/codemod

-This repository contains a collection of codemod scripts based for use with [jscodeshift](https://github.com/facebook/jscodeshift) that help update the APIs.
+A set of codemod scripts designed to simplify the migration and updating of Tonic UI applications.

 ## Usage